2023 Most Popular Online Bachelor's Degree Trade Schools in Tennessee

 Learn more about these popular schools with online programs:

 Our analysis found South College to be the most popular school for trade school students who want to pursue a bachelor’s degree in Tennessee.
-Located in Knoxville, Tennessee, the medium-sized private for-profit school awarded 484 diplomas to qualifed bachelor’s degree students in 2021-2022.
+South College is a private for-profit institution located in Knoxville, Tennessee.
+The school has a medium-sized population, and it awarded 484 bachelor’s degrees in 2021-2022.

 Most Popular Online Trade School Bachelor's Degree Schools in the Southeast Region